 Below, you’ll find word clouds showing the most common names in your family: common last names, common first names for males, and common first names for females.
 The more common the name, the larger it will appear in the word cloud.

 On the Places page, you’ll find three maps: one that shows the countries where your family members were born, one that shows where they died, and one that shows where they have lived.
 These maps can paint an interesting picture of the migration patterns of your family.
-You can select a specific continent beneath the map to view that continent in greater detail.

 On the Ages page, you’ll see a chart that illustrates the age distribution among members of your family, alongside the oldest and youngest living members of your family.
 Clicking “Top 10” will reveal the top 10 males and females in each category.